|Maps:||LPI Hornsby 9130-4S 1:25000|

 If the full 13km is a bit much, a slightly shorter version finishes at Mt Kuring-gai Station (note the different spelling).

-The walk can also be done using a car shuffle, either between Berowra Station and the Sphinx, or better, between Turramurra Station and the Sphinx, and use the train to get from Berowra to Turramurra.
-The latter has the advantage that you could change destination to Mt Kuring-gai mid walk if you wanted.
+The walk can also be done using a car shuffle, either between Berowra Station and the park entrance, or better, between Turramurra Station and the Sphinx, and use the train to get from Berowra to Turramurra.
+The latter has the advantage that you could change destination to Mt Kuring-gai mid-walk if you wanted.

 From 23 May 2004, last checked 23 May 2004

 From the park entrance at the top of the Bobbin Head Rd, take the road to the right down to the Sphinx.
 Follow the sealed track from the Sphinx for about 30m, and turn right at the T-intersection.
 Turn left shortly after, following the Sphinx/Warrimoo Track sign down steeply down to a small creek, which the track follows down to Cowan Creek.
 As you get close to Cowan Creek there are some magnificent Smooth Barked Apples (Angophora costata) straddling boulders and rocky outcrops.

 At the bottom turn left, and follow the well-formed Warrimoo Track along Cowan Creek.
 The track winds in and out of a few bays along the way.
 It also passes an old midden where a large cave overhangs the water.
 After about 3.5km along the creek you pass a sign to the Bobbin Head track, and then onto a sealed track behind the back of the marina.
 Cross the bridge to Bobbin Head picnic area, a nice spot for a break.